TRIQS/cthyb_matrix/doc/install.rst

 ---------------------

-Be careful that the version of the TRIQS library and of the solver must be compatible (more information on the `TRIQS website
+Be careful that the version of the TRIQS library and of the solver must be compatible (more information on the :ref:`TRIQS website <triqslibs:versions>`).
-<http://ipht.cea.fr/triqs/versions.html>`_).
-If you want to use a version of
-the solver that is not the latest one, go into the directory with the sources and look at all available versions::
+If you want to use a version of the solver that is not the latest one, go into the directory with the sources and look at all available versions::